activist-org/i18n-check/docs/source/i18n_check/test_frontends/index.rst

 This directory contains test pseudocode frontends to show people how to use ``i18n-check``.
 One frontend is written so that all checks will pass, and one is written so that all tests will fail.
 The frontends are used in the following ways:

-- They can be generated within a directory by the user
+- They can be generated within the present working directory by the user for exploring functionality
 - They're used during development to test package functionality